Taiwan Travel Journal 2024.05.15 台灣旅行日記 (劍潭山步道, 北藝中心, 士林夜市)

 Mount Guanyin 觀音山

-In 1993, the Sports Administration, MOE initiated a plan to promote mountaineering for all.
+In 1993, the Sports Administration of the Ministry of Education (MOE) initiated a plan to promote mountaineering for all.
 They identified 100 “suburban mountains” that were distinctive, representative, not too high in altitude, and conveniently located near urban areas.
-These mountains were selected from the suburban regions of various counties and cities in Taiwan.
+These mountains were selected from the suburban regions of various counties and cities across Taiwan.
 The project was named “Taiwan Xiao Bai Yue” (Top 100 Small Mountains).
-Interestingly, I wasn’t aware that Jiantan Mountain, standing at approximately 153 meters above sea level, is among the 100 smaller mountains in Taiwan.
+Interestingly, I wasn’t aware that Jiantan Mountain, standing at approximately 153 meters above sea level, is one of the 100 smaller mountains in Taiwan.

-After passing the triangulation point, walk towards the "Old Place Airplane Observation Deck" and continue to enjoy the scenery along the way.
+After passing the triangulation point, continue walking toward the "Old Place Airplane Observation Deck" and enjoy the scenery along the way.

 過了三角點,往「老地方觀機平台」的方向走,一路繼續欣賞風景。

-We finally arrived at the "Old Place Airplane Observation Deck", which is 165 meters above sea level.
-In addition to being able to see the entire Songshan Airport, looking to the left, you can also see the Neihu and the Miramar business district.
+We finally arrived at the "Old Place Airplane Observation Deck," which is 165 meters above sea level.
+In addition to offering a full view of Songshan Airport, looking to the left, you can also see Neihu and the Miramar business district.

 終於到了「老地方觀景平台」,這裏海拔高度165公尺,除了可以看到整個松山機場,往左望去,也能看到內湖、美麗華商圈。

 Going down the mountain didn’t feel as challenging.
 Despite the numerous stairs, I descended at a leisurely pace.
-A sense of accomplishment washed over me—I had indeed conquered a hill today.
+A sense of accomplishment washed over me — I had truly conquered a hill today.

 下山似乎沒那麼辛苦,隨然仍有無數的階梯,但是慢慢走也下來了,我感到很有成就感,今天居然爬了一座小山。

-After going down the mountain, we walked to the Tainan Seafood and Lounge located at B1, No. 130 Jihe Road, Shilin, for lunch.
-This is a place for festive banquets and company gatherings.
-The outside environment is quite unique and the food is different.
-We come here.
-Try something new.
+After coming down the mountain, we walked to the Tainan Seafood and Lounge, located at B1, No. 130 Jihe Road, Shilin, for lunch.
+This is a popular spot for festive banquets and company gatherings.
+The exterior setting is quite unique, and the food offers something different.
+We came here to try something new.

 下山後,我們走到位於士林基河路130號b1的台南海鮮會館吃中飯,這裏是喜慶宴會、公司行號聚餐的地方,外面環境佈置的很特別,菜也與平常吃的不太一樣,我們就決定來這裏嚐鮮。